rebahama/social-reviewer-frontend/TESTING.md

 * As a user I would like to see how many likes and comments a review has so I Know how popular that review is.

-All the reveiws displays a like and comment counter showing how many likes or comments is in a reveiw.
-Testing have been down by adding comments and likes to see if the counter goes up or down.
+All the reviews displays a like and comment counter showing how many likes or comments is in a review.
+Testing have been down by adding comments and likes to see if the counter goes up or down and if the comments is displayed.
 ![test-1](docs/testing/test-10.png)